yvesdebeer/yvesdebeer.github.io/_drafts/2021-12-20-Connecting-a-Hard-disk-to-a-Raspberry-Pi.md

 - Finally edit the file '/boot/cmdline.txt' to point to the correct root PartitionUUID.

-As a result we only use the SD-Card to boot the Raspberry Pi and everything else runs of the external SSD drive.
+As a result we only use the SD-Card to boot the Raspberry Pi.
+Everything else runs of the external SSD drive.